 - Mid-Bass Driver: 8-inch Faital pro sound from Italy, octagonal alloy frame, treated paper cone, accordion surround, neodymium magnet

-- Input Posts: single pair gold plated, lower most posts (upper posts are Treble Tilt controls), add $120/pr for Cardas CPBP copper (1-day delay to ship)
+- Input Posts: lower pair gold plated inputs, upper posts are non-polarized for 5 Treble Tilt steps (open, 3 different included power Resistors, add $200/pr for Cardas CPBP copper inputs (1-day delay to ship)

 - Amplifier Requirements: 4-ohm or lower impedance capable, suggest 20 tube/40 SS watts minimum, 100W or 200W input yields maximum output depending on use (see "Maximum Output" specs)